souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

 The configuration of Native Image Gradle plugin could go much further than this guide.
 Check the [plugin documentation](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html).

 Note that if your application does not call dynamically any classes at run time, the execution with the agent is needless.
-Your workflow in that case will just be:
+Your workflow in that case is just:

 ```shell
 ./gradlew nativeRun
 ```

-Another advantage of the plugin is that if you use GraalVM Enterprise as your `JAVA_HOME` environment, the plugin builds a native executable with enterprise features enabled.
+Lastly, if you use GraalVM Enterprise as your `JAVA_HOME` environment, the plugin builds a native executable with enterprise features enabled.

 ### Related Documentation